How Can I Know God?

 If you confess with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved.
 (Romans 10:9-10)

 “Believe” means to “adhere to, trust in, and rely on the truth” (Amplified Bible).
-Becoming a Christian is surrendering your life to Christ and allowing his Spirit to dwell within you.
+Becoming a Christian is surrendering your life to Christ and allowing his Spirit to live within you.

 Personal application — Pray to accept Christ’s love